Today's Articles

 Louise Helen Langdon was born in La Digue, St. Andrew, Grenada, to Edith Langdon, the daughter of Jupiter and Mary Jane Langdon, "liberated Africans" who were captured from Nigeria.
 They were freed from the slave ship by the Royal Navy and then settled in the Grenadian village of La Digue, one of six children of the Langdons.
 When she was 11 years old, Edith was raped by a Scottish man named Edward Norton, resulting in Louise, her only child.

-Young Langdon was raised by her grandparents, Jupiter and Mary Jane, until he died in 1901 and 1916.
+Young Langdon was raised by her grandparents, Jupiter and Mary Jane until he died in 1901 and 1916.
 She was educated in a local Anglican school and was fluent in English, French, and Grenadian Creole French.
 After her grandmother's death, she emigrated from Grenada in 1917 to Montreal, where her uncle Edgerton Langdon introduced her to Garveyism and the Universal Negro Improvement Association (UNIA).

 Louise rented out part of her garden to make ends meet, and her sons hunted game.
-During the 1930s, white Seventh-day Adventists witnessed the Little family; later on, Louise Little and her son Wilfred were baptized into the Seventh-day Adventist Church.
+During the 1930s, white Seventh-day Adventists witnessed the Little family; later, Louise Little and her son Wilfred were baptized into the Seventh-day Adventist Church.
 In 1937, a man Louise had been dating—marriage had seemed a possibility vanished from her life when she became pregnant with his child, Robert.
-In late 1938 she had a nervous breakdown and was committed to Kalamazoo State Hospital.
+In late 1938, she had a nervous breakdown and was committed to Kalamazoo State Hospital.
 The children were separated and sent to foster homes.
 Little was institutionalized at the Kalamazoo Mental Hospital from 1939 through 1963.

 Her son Malcolm was imprisoned and released and rose to distinction as Malcolm X, a leading minister of the Nation of Islam, joined his siblings in securing her release from the hospital.
 She lived with her surviving family and descendants for the rest of her life.
 Most of her children lived and died in Grand Rapids, Michigan.
-Louise Helen Norton Little died on June 22, 1989.
+Louise Helen Norton Little was killed on June 22, 1989.

 New Poem Each Day